-- 1.1 20/0002/EIAS: Environmental Impact Assessment Scoping Opinion Request -Development of up to 800 No. Residential Dwellings, associated access, and supporting amenity space, landscaping, green infrastructure and sustainable drainage systems. - 1.2 20/0898/OUT: Outline Application: Demolition of the existing farm building and comprehensive development of the site, delivering up to 300 no. residential dwellings (Use Class C3), associated access, and supporting amenity space, landscaping, green infrastructure and sustainable drainage systems (all matters reserved except for access).
-Under consideration. - 1.3 The following application has been submitted to Buckinghamshire Council for its consideration.
-The site falls outside of Three Rivers District, but is considered relevant to the current application given the proximity of the site, the ownership of the site, and the references to this adjacent site within the supporting documents forming part of the current application:
+- 1.1 20/0002/EIAS: Environmental Impact Assessment Scoping Opinion Request -Development of up to 800 No. Residential Dwellings, associated access, and supporting amenity space, landscaping, green infrastructure and sustainable drainage systems. - 1.2 20/0898/OUT: Outline Application: Comprehensive development of the site, delivering up to 300 no. residential dwellings (Use Class C3), associated access, and supporting amenity space, landscaping, green infrastructure and sustainable drainage systems (all matters reserved except for access).
+Under consideration.

+1.3 The following planning application has been submitted to Buckinghamshire Council for its determination.
+That application site is located to the west of and outside of Three Rivers District, but the application is considered relevant to the determination of the current application 20/0882/OUT given the proximity of the site to the current application site, the ownership of the two sites, and the references to this adjacent site within the supporting documents submitted with and forming part of this current application: